reportmate/reportmate-client-win/docs/DEPLOYMENT.md

 ## Overview

-The ReportMate Windows client (`runner.exe`) collects system information using osquery and transmits it to the ReportMate API.
+The ReportMate Windows client (`managedreportsmanagedreportsrunner.exe`) collects system information using osquery and transmits it to the ReportMate API.
 The client is a self-contained .NET 8 executable that can be deployed via:

 - Chocolatey package (`.nupkg`) - Recommended for Cimian environments
 - MSI installer - Recommended for Group Policy/Intune deployment